-Are you one of those folks who models a large yard or engine terminal, like, say CN's MacMillan Yard in Toronto?
 Do you have lengthy light engine moves between engine storage and the arrival/departure yard?
 Then this function is for you!
-It turns on both front and rear headlights but only on dim so as not to blind your trainmen on the ground.
+Function F12 turns on and dims both the headlight and the rear light so as not to blind your trainmen on the ground.

-F13 Rear Headlight On/Off
+F14 Rear Backup Light On/Off